vahidk/EffectiveTensorflow/README.md

 a = tf.placeholder(tf.float32, [None, 128])
 ```
 This means that the first dimension can be of any size and will be determined dynamically during Session.run().
-You
-can query the symbolic shape of a Tensor as follows:
+You can query the static shape of a Tensor as follows:

 ```python
 static_shape = a.shape  # returns TensorShape([Dimension(None), Dimension(128)])